 |Technische Universität München, Germany||TUM Exchange Scholarship|

 You are advised to purchase air tickets when you are formally accepted by the host institution and the student visa is ready.
+You are strongly recommended to purchase air-tickets with changeable dates which offer you more flexibility.
 Please make sure that the air-ticket arrangements are done before your departure.